home-assistant/operating-system/Documentation/network.md

 ## Configure network

+By default the device will be in DHCP state.

+Basic network settings can be set through the Supervisor frontend in the System tab.
+A bit more advanced configurations such as VLAN are also available through the `ha network` CLI command.

-Only a manual configuration using NetworkManager connection files is supported.
-Without a configuration file, the device will use DHCP by default.
-These network connection files can be placed on a USB drive and imported to the host as described in [Configuration][configuration-usb].
+If more advanced network settings are required network connection files can be placed on a USB drive and imported to the host as described in [Configuration][configuration-usb].

 ## Configuration examples

 You can read the [NetworkManager manual][nm-manual] or find many configuration examples across the internet.
+Note that changes to `NetworkManager.conf` are not supported currently, only connection keyfiles are supported.
 Keep in mind that the system is read-only.
 If you don't want the IP address to change on every boot, you should modify the UUID property to a generic [UUID4][uuid].
 Inside the `\CONFIG\network\` directory on the USB drive or SD card, create a file called `my-network` and add the appropriate contents below:

 **NOTE: Please make sure to save this file with UNIX line endings (LF, and not Windows' default CRLF endings).
 You can do this using Notepad these days!**